openmobilityfoundation/mobility-data-specification/provider/README.md

 ### Authorization

-MDS `providers` **SHALL** provide authorization for API endpoints via a bearer token based auth system, and [JSON Web Token](/general-information.md#json-web-tokens) is the recommended format.
+MDS Provider endpoint producers **SHALL** provide authorization for API endpoints via a bearer token based auth system, and [JSON Web Token](/general-information.md#json-web-tokens) is the recommended format.

 General authorization details are specified in the [Authorization section](/general-information.md#authorization) in MDS General Information.